Marlo Oaks

 Marlo M. Oaks is an American investment banker and government official serving as the Utah state treasurer.
 He was appointed to the position by Governor Spencer Cox on June 29, 2021 and succeeded David Damschen.

 Education

 Oaks earned a Bachelor of Arts degree in economics and English from Brigham Young University and a Master of Business Administration from the UCLA Anderson School of Management.

 Career

 From 1996 to 2011, Oaks was the director of investments at the Farmers Insurance Group in Los Angeles.
 From 2011 to 2013, he was the director of investment at Intermountain Healthcare in Salt Lake City.
 He was then a senior advisor at Peace Field, a professional services provider.
 He became the managing director of Crewe Capital in 2017.
 In 2021, Oaks was selected to serve as Utah state treasurer, succeeding David Damschen.
-Oaks will be up for election in 2022.
+Oaks was reelected in 2022.

 Oaks is a member of the Republican Party.